hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-Purpose of _remove signatory_ is to remove public key, associated with an identity, from an account
+Purpose of _remove signatory_ command is to remove public key, associated with an identity, from an account

 ### Structure